SpaceDandy15/Wackamole_sidegig/README.md

 - `style.css` – Provides the styles for the game interface.
 - `game.js` – Contains the game logic and interactivity.
 - `README.md` – This file.
+- 'CREDITS.txt'  – This is tribute for images used.

 ## How to Run
 1. Clone or download the project files.